agpelliza/site/README.md

 $ make setup
 ```

-`make setup` creates a `env.sh` file with the configurations required by
+`make setup` creates a `.env` file with the configurations required by
 the application.